-While it might be tempting to install the Android 11 beta on your Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, Pixel 3a XL, Pixel 4, or Pixel 4 XL, it’s important to take note of the problems that could popup if you decide to move off Android 10.
+While it might be tempting to install the Android 11 beta on your Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, Pixel 3a XL, Pixel 4, Pixel 4 XL, or Pixel 4a, it’s important to take note of the problems that could popup if you decide to move off Android 10.

 The Android 11 beta lets Pixel users try out new features ahead of time and it will also help Google squash bugs and performance issues ahead of the final release.
-It’s a tempting endeavor, but beta software isn’t for everyone.
+It’s tempting, but beta software isn’t for everyone.

 If you’re debating a move to the Android 11 beta, you should be familiar with these issues before you install the firmware.
 This way you aren’t caught off guard.

 And if you’re already running the Android 11 beta on your device you should keep an eye out for problems.
 If you do run into something you should report the issue to Google so the company can improve the final product.

 In this guide we’ll take you through the current state of Android 11 beta problems, provide you with potential fixes, show you where to find feedback about the Android 11 beta, and show you how to report issues with the software.

 - Capture stunning photos with features like night sight, portrait mode, and HDR+.